jjj11x/stc_rpncalc/README.md

 # Bugs
 1. After division by 0, ln(-), over/underflow, or other operations which give an `Error`, it's possible to still do certain operations on `Error`.
 Many functions do check, and will not operate on `Error`, but not all of them yet.
 This is somewhat similar to old soviet Elektronika calculators where `Error` is just a number, and there wasn't enough ROM space to check for errors.
 (There are people who explore the inner-workings of these calculators by manipulating the `Error` "number".)
-1. When shifted down, keys which do not have a shifted-down function will instead be interpreted as if there were no shift.
+1. When shifted, keys which do not have a shifted function will instead be interpreted as if there were no shift.
 1. Trigonometric functions are extremely slow and inaccurate.
 1. There are probably more bugs waiting to be discovered.